pkprincekumar7/annual-sports-event-full/docs/markdown/BACKEND_ENDPOINTS_ROLES.md

 5. **Event Status Update Period**: Some endpoints (like updating match results) require the event status update period to be active.
 This is enforced via `requireEventStatusUpdatePeriod` middleware, which checks that the current date is between `event_dates.start` and `event_dates.end`.

-6. **Global Registration Deadline Check**: Applied to all non-GET requests (except login, event-schedule, and points-table endpoints).
+6. **Global Registration Deadline Check**: Applied to all non-GET requests except login/password routes, event-schedule, points-table, event-years, and departments.
 Blocks requests after `registration_dates.end`.
 This is enforced via `checkRegistrationDeadline` middleware in `server.js`.

 7. **Match Date Validation**: When creating matches via POST `/api/event-schedule`, the `match_date` in the request body must be within `event_dates.start` and `event_dates.end`.
 This is validated in the route handler.